HitokiriDeepWeb/unidb/README.md

 It is recommended to use `-j` with number of CPU cores.
 The `-i` (`--trgm`) flag improves sequence search performance but increases database creation time tremendously and doubles the database size.
 When using `-y`, all confirmations are accepted automatically.
+If no source files provided - they will be downloaded automatically.

 Required source files in case you use `--path-to-source-files`, `-k` option: